Australia sends troops to help contain virus on ore ship near Port Hedland

 SYDNEY (Reuters) - Australian defence personnel are being deployed to Port Hedland, one of the world’s largest iron ore loading ports, to help contain a coronavirus outbreak on a bulk carrier that last changed crews in the major seafaring city of Manila.

-Ten of the infected crew have been moved to hotel quarantine while seven infected workers remain on board as part of an 11-person crew, authorities said.
+Ten of the infected crew members have been moved to hotel quarantine, and seven remain on board as part of a nine-person crew, authorities said.

-Oldendorff said that the Manila crew change on Sept.
-5 complied with all protocols.
+Oldendorff said the crew change on Sept.
+5 in Manila complied with all protocols.

 “All crew members tested negative for the virus before leaving the Philippines,” Oldendorff said.

-The ship, which was scheduled to collect manganese ore which is used in steel production, is anchored off Port Hedland on Australia’s northwest coast.
+The ship, which was scheduled to collect manganese ore for use in steel production, is anchored off Port Hedland on Australia’s northwest coast.

 The port is used by some of Australia’s top iron ore miners, including BHP Group and Fortescue Metals Group, but operations had not been impacted, the Pilbara Ports Authority said.